 High explosive shells removed from Isle of Man garden

-An Explosive Ordnance Disposal (EOD) team from the Royal Navy has safely removed UXO from an Isle of Man garden.
+An Explosive Ordnance Disposal (EOD) team from the Royal Navy has safely removed two items of UXO from an Isle of Man garden.

 Why were these items buried in a garden?

-There are a number of reasons why, however the most likely is burial for disposal.
+There are a number of reasons why these items might have ended up in this garden, however, the most likely reason is burial for disposal.

 When servicemen returned from 20th Century conflicts, it was not uncommon for them to bring home souvenirs.
-Surprisingly, soldiers well aware of the associated hazard occasionally brought back unexploded ordnance.
+Surprisingly, soldiers who were well aware of the associated hazard occasionally brought back unexploded ordnance.
 One easy of means of disposal was burying them in the garden.
-Out of sight, out of mind.
+Out of sight, out of mind!